 - Work limit as in PBS rules 20hrs p/w

 If you have a Tier 4 visa granted for full-time degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.

 You are not allowed to work at all if you have a Tier 4 visa to study a course part-time.

 Working a maximum of 20 hours per week

-Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week even if you work fewer hours in other weeks.
-You must include all of your employment, including unpaid work, if you are working in more than one job.
-All work that you do in UK must be included, even if your employer is based outside of the UK.
+Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week (Monday to Sunday) even if you work fewer hours in other weeks.
+If you are working in more than one job, the total hours across your different jobs must not exceed 20 hours.
+You must also include any unpaid work.
+All work that you do while you are physically in the UK is subject to the employment restriction, even if your employer is based outside of the UK.
 ‘On-call’ hours where you are not actively engaged in work but where you have to be in a particular place that count as employment under UK working time regulations count towards the 20 hour limit.